pennane/bachelors-thesis/code/in_favor_of_reduce.md

 Has your perspective shifted since then, or have you found more nuances to how you write code now?

-## My opinion
+## My opinion ish or something

 I think that the main thing to bring from fp ideas in non-fp languages is to be actually declarative.
 So for example w hen modeling problems with ts types it should be cared after that the model never lies!
-ADTS are super nice.
+ADTS are super nice for that.

-Also custom function composition (like in the monad example) are super nice.
-I just hate how much it modifies what the syntax and ideas of the actual non-fp language at hand.
+Also custom function composition (like in the monad example) is super nice.
+I just hate how much it can modify the syntax and ideas of the actual non-fp language being used.